sharkk2/Sharkrat/README.md

 # Sharkrat
-A remote access tool developed in python with implementations with discord
+A very simple remote access tool developed in python with implementations with discord

 # Setup